Are you looking to become a qualified accountant? If so, you may wonder which professional accreditation is right for you. CA or ACCA?

-To help you decide, we’ve compared the CA and ACCA qualifications.
-We’ll be looking at the key differences between the two and the similarities to make an informed decision about which one is right for you.
+To help you decide, we’ve compared the CA and ACCA qualifications side-by-side.
+We’ll highlight the key differences and similarities so you can choose the right qualification for your career goals.

 Eligibility of ACCA